opentechschool-zurich/opentechschool-zurich-2018.github.io/_posts/2018-08-14-setup-jekyll.md

 ---
 layout: post
-title: You're up and running!
+title: Setting up Jekyll
 ---

 This is my first post.
+Not the last one...

-updated...
+Updated...